-Acute liver failure (ALF) is a rare life-threatening disease characterised by acute derangement of liver synthetic function with coagulopathy and altered levels of consciousness from hepatic encephalopathy (HE) in people without previous liver disease.
-ALF is characterised by intense systemic inflammation and parallel impairment of innate and adaptive antimicrobial immune responses (immunoparesis) with a high incidence of death from sepsis and multiorgan failure.
-In this context, immune cell function is often suppressed by multiple mechanisms, including inhibitory signalling via immune checkpoint pathways, such as Programmed cell death 1 (PD-1) and Cytotoxic T-lymphocyte-associated protein 4 (CTLA4).
-However, no selective immune based therapies exist for ALF.
+Acute liver failure (ALF) is a rare life-threatening disease characterised by acute derangement of liver synthetic function with coagulopathy and altered levels of consciousness from hepatic encephalopathy in people without previous liver disease.
+ALF is characterised by intense systemic inflammation and parallel impairment of innate and adaptive antimicrobial immune responses (immunoparesis), and is associated with a high incidence of death from sepsis and multiorgan failure.
+In this context, immune cell function is often suppressed by multiple mechanisms, including inhibitory signalling via immune checkpoint pathways, such as programmed cell death 1 (PD-1) and cytotoxic T-lymphocyte-associated protein 4 (CTLA4).
+However, no selective immune-based therapies exist for ALF.

-The association of ALF and sepsis is due to a switch of the innate immune system to a regulatory, antiinflammatory mode during the first week of illness as systemic inflammation subsides.
+The association between ALF and sepsis is due to a switch of the innate immune system to a regulatory, anti-inflammatory mode during the first week of illness, as systemic inflammation subsides.
 Expression of MerTK (mediating the efferocytosis of apoptotic cell) and CD163 (a scavenger receptor) increases in peripheral monocytes and hepatic macrophages favour tissue repair at the expense of a higher risk of sepsis.
-We recently demonstrated that PD-1 blockade restored human monocyte functionality in vitro while PD-1-deficient mice and anti-PD-1-treated mice with liver injury showed improved Kupffer cell bacterial clearance and protection from sepsis.
-Immune checkpoint inhibition has however, several safety concerns in these patients given the potential for worsening liver injury.
-The mechanisms leading to monocyte reprogramming and immune checkpoint overexpression are not yet defined and modulating them to prevent sepsis and to safely promote hepatic regeneration is an unmet clinical need in ALF.
-Importantly, it was recently proposed that metabolic factors may evoke monocyte reprogramming in acute-on-chronic liver failure (ACLF), but whether this finding extends to ALF remains unknown.
+We recently demonstrated that PD-1 blockade restored human monocyte functionality in vitro while PD-1-deficient mice and anti-PD-1treated mice with liver injury showed improved Kupffer cell bacterial clearance and protection from sepsis.
+However,